Michael Edward Nogay

 Practice Areas

 Mike Nogay is a rarity: a seasoned trial lawyer who has tried cases before juries in three states.
-From a multi-million-dollar jury verdict in a complicated medical malpractice case to yet another felony trial victory, Mr. Nogay’s record in the courtroom speaks for itself.
+From a multi-million-dollar jury verdict in a complicated medical malpractice case and multiple felony trial victories, Mr. Nogay’s record in the courtroom speaks for itself.
 Although his law office is located in West Virginia, a significant portion of his legal practice is in the state of Ohio due to its close proximity only a few miles away.

 While in law school, Mr. Nogay volunteered to provide legal aid at the Alderson Federal Correctional Institution for Women, driving nearly 200 miles roundtrip on each visit.